 - strong analytical thinkers and problem solvers who can work out what needs to be done and take pride in doing it to completion

-- committed, with determination and resilience, to complete an intensive 3-year training programme
+- committed, with determination and resilience, to complete an intensive 3.5 to 4-year training programme

 - team players who can also exercise their initiative

 - adaptable to shifts in business focus and the needs of HMRC’s customers, so people they deal with have no doubt about their integrity and professionalism, because everything HMRC does must be above suspicion and comply with the Civil Service Code

 This is an intensive programme lasting around 3.5 to 4 years.
 It’s designed to give you technical knowledge and professional skills you will need when dealing with customers.

-Stage 2 deepens your tax knowledge and also builds your broader professional skills and other competences that HMRC needs from its future tax professional leaders.
-During this time, you will be working towards gaining a BA (Hons) degree in Professional Studies in Taxation.
+Stage 2 deepens your tax knowledge and builds broader professional skills that HMRC needs from its tax professional leaders.

 Your programme will include: